2015 Revision - Update: 7/31/2015

 The chair of each standing committee and any ad hoc committees with unfinished business shall report at each Council meeting; a written report will also be provided to the Secretary for inclusion in the meeting minutes.
 No committee shall take any action outside the scope of the Council's implied or expressed authority, and no committee shall act without approval of the Council.

 Amendments to this Constitution and Bylaws may be proposed at any meeting of the Council, duly noted in the minutes, and discussed and modified at the next regularly scheduled meeting.
 After that meeting, a ballot will be distributed to all members of the Council.
-If two-thirds of those voting approve the amendment, the amendment will become effective upon written approval of the Senior Vice President for Administration.
+If two-thirds of those voting approve the amendment, the amendment will become effective upon written approval of the General Counsel.